fsantanna/fsantanna.github.io/Pingus/buttons.md

     - **Menu buttons as local tasks**

-In the [previous post](menu.md), we discussed the outermost code to alternate between the main menu and game screen.
+In the [previous post](menu.md), we discussed the outermost code to alternate between the main menu and the chosen screens:
-The code that follows is exactly the same, still leaving out the implementations of the `main_menu` and `menu_button` tasks:

 <pre>
 -- enumeration with the possible menu choices